Jae-Ro/pomodoro/README.md

 ## How to Run Pomodoro App - Backend
-In the project directory 'PTTBackend4', do the following:
+In the project directory 'backend', do the following:

 Firstly, install [python3](https://www.python.org/downloads/)
 Then install [pip3](https://pip.pypa.io/en/stable/) for python 3

 Then use the following commands to setup the server:

-1. `cd PTTBackend4/src`
+1. `cd backend/src`
 2. `pip3 install -r requirements.txt`
-3. `cd Backend4`
+3. `cd backend`
 4. `bash cleandb.sh`

 Use the following command to run the server: